 Due to requirements in some local markets, withholding taxes (WHT) may apply to developers offering Google Play Store app and in-app purchases made in those countries.

-We strongly recommend developers consult with a professional tax advisor to understand your individual tax implications in the affected markets and for guidance on the potential impact on your business.
+We strongly recommend that developers consult with a professional tax advisor to understand your individual tax implications in the affected markets and for guidance on the potential impact on your business.

-Region & country-specific guidelines
+Region and country-specific guidelines

 If you offer Google Play Store app and in-app purchases made via any available form of payment by customers in Brazil, Google or its payment processor partners will deduct the full cost of Brazilian withholding taxes (WHT), equal to 25% of the customer purchase price, from your revenue share payments.